MyWeather/radar/README.md

 - radar.css

 ## More Info
 Eventually the readme will have implementation techniques and other stuff.
+Also, eventually Radar will include lazy load so the page can load before the radar does, like other weather sites!